Evank-wc/Smart-Meeting-Assistant/README.md

 # Smart Meeting Assistant

 A web application that transcribes audio files and generates meeting minutes using AI.
 Built with Flask and Whisper.
+Developed using Cursor.

 ## Features